 Additionally, your CPA probably has the time to meet with you in October, November, or December.
 They won’t have that time in February or March.

 Before filling out any forms, collect each and every record that you have that shows your business earnings and expenses.
+This will make doing your business taxes much easier.
 You can make your life easier by remaining organized throughout the year and keeping all relevant records in one location – that includes no longer throwing business receipts into a shoebox – and using computer programs, software, or spreadsheets.

 Normally, you would want to track the following records: